Researchers get $12 Million to visualize the immune system in action

 Both program project grants were awarded by the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.

-Experts in immunology, vaccine biology, biomedical engineering, optics and physics programs will come together to investigate how the immune system functions in live mice.
+Experts in immunology, vaccine biology, biomedical engineering, optics and physics will come together to investigate how the immune system functions in live mice.

 They’ll take advantage of the University’s Multiphoton Core Facility, which contains state-of-the-art systems enabling in vivo (Latin for “in the living”) imaging and analysis.